1998–99 South African Premiership: Season summary

-In what would become the most thrilling title race in Premiership history, Mamelodi Sundowns and Kaizer Chiefs - finishing as runners-up for the third successive season - were in a class of their own as they finished 15 points ahead of third place and in the process scored 10 more league goals than the next best team.
+The Mamelodi Sundowns and Kaizer Chiefs - finishing as runners-up for the third successive season - finished 15 points ahead of third place and in the process scored 10 more league goals than the next best team.

 Both clubs ended the season with a record 75 points but the Brazilians lifted the trophy thanks to a superior goal difference (+44 versus Chiefs’ +39) after a gripping finale to the season that saw them at a level pegging for the last four rounds of league games.

 A 5-1 win on the last day of the season over Dynamos wasn’t enough for the Amakhosi, as Sundowns’ 2-0 win over Cape Town Spurs put them top of the pile and handed them a second successive title.

 Orlando Pirates again finished third, 15 points off the pace of the top two.
 Manning Rangers came in fourth, level on points with the Buccaneers for the second season in a row, while newly promoted Seven Stars had a fairlytale run into fifth place.
 Qwa Qwa Stars came in sixth with Bloemfontein Celtic and SuperSport United rounding out the top-eight in seventh and eighth places respectively.

 Soweto giants Moroka Swallows continued to disappoint as they endured a terrible season, ending 15th on the log, while Santos finished just above the relegation zone once again, albeit a lot more comfortably than they did a year ago.

-The unfortunate duo to get the chop were newly promoted Dynamos and Vaal Professionals.
-Dynamos finished six points away from Santos and safety while Vaal Professionals endured a miserable season, amassing a dismal 21 points.
-Both relegated teams set unwanted records during the season as the impotent Dynamos bagged a record low 20 goals while the Vaal Professionals' porous defence shipped a record high 74 goals.
-Sadly, much like Real Rovers - who had been relegated the year before - relegation would prove disastrous for Vaal Professionals as they would not return to the Premiership and would cease to exist entirely by the end of the decade.
+The two teams that were relegated this season were Dynamos and Vaal Professionals.
+Dynamos finished six points away from Santos, while Vaal Professionals finished 8 points behind Dynamos.
+Dynamos bagged a record low 20 goals this season, and the Vaal Professionals conceded a record high 74 goals.
+Vaal Professionals would not return to the Premiership and would cease to exist entirely by the end of the decade.